Standard Attributes Explained: Making the Compiler Your Code Reviewer

 Unused Members in Structured Bindings

-When you only need some members of a structured binding, the other members can be marked [[maybe_unused]].
-However, a more common approach is to use an underscore _ as a placeholder for "I don't care about this":
+When you only need some members of a structured binding, other members can be marked [[maybe_unused]].
+However, a more common practice is to use an underscore _ as a placeholder for "I don't care about this":

-[[deprecated]]: Marking Obsolete APIs
+[[deprecated]]: Mark Obsolete APIs

 Basic Usage